Reporting

 For your consideration:

 If you choose not to make a statement, it is worth considering whether you would like to be contacted should another victim name the same perpetrator.
-If you give consent for police to contact you under these circumstances, you may find emotional encouragement to make a statement and initiate your investigation, or provide emotional encouragement to the other victim/s.
+If you give consent for police to contact you under these circumstances, you may find emotional encouragement to make a formal statement, or provide emotional encouragement to the other victim/s.

 Personal Reporting Timelines: